 In 2017, 15 more Gophers were placed in the Northwoods League while three other Golden Gophers were placed in the prestigious Cape Cod League.

-Casey came to the University of Minnesota from Butler University, where he served as hitting coach from 2013-14.
+Casey came to the University of Minnesota from Butler University in the Big East Conference, where he served as hitting coach from 2013-14.
 He also worked with infielders, catchers and base runners, assisted with recruiting and coordinated the Bulldogs' travel.

 Casey was the Tommies' volunteer assistant for the 2007-08 season, and then served as the catching and hitting coach for the next four seasons.
 In his first season working with the catchers, the group's rate of throwing out base stealers improved from 16 to 45 percent.
 The Tommie backstops also cut down on errors, passed balls and catcher's interference calls by more than 50 percent.
 The catchers' fielding percentage improved each year under Casey.